ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/06-AIToolkitAndDockerModels.md

 - Offline availability - Use AI even without internet connectivity
 - Customization - Fine-tune models for specific use cases

-## AI Toolkit for Windows
+## AI Toolkit for Visual Studio Code

-The AI Toolkit for Windows is a collection of tools and technologies that help you build and run AI applications locally on Windows PCs.
-It leverages the Windows platform capabilities to optimize AI workloads.
+The AI Toolkit for Visual Studio Code is a collection of tools and technologies that help you build and run AI applications locally on your PC.
+It leverages platform capabilities to optimize AI workloads.

 ### Key Features